sachinkr91/api-rest-meetings/libs/javascript/docs/CommandCenterApi.md

 var apiInstance = new BlueJeansOnVideoRestApi.CommandCenterApi();

-var enterpriseId = 56; // Integer | The ID of the enterprise of interest.
+var enterpriseId = 56; // Number | The ID of the enterprise of interest.
 This value is an integer which can be retrieved for the current user via the Get Enterprise Profile endpoint.

 var opts = {
-  'offset': 56, // Integer | Page Number
+  'offset': 56, // Number | Page Number
-  'limit': 56, // Integer | Per page
+  'limit': 56, // Number | Per page
   'filter': "filter_example" // String | URL-encoded JSON string
 };